dswann101164/azure-noob-blog/posts/2025-10-17-azure-ai-30-day-test.md

 5. Compare to how long it would take manually
 6. Decide if you want to learn this or ignore it

-**I spent 30 days testing this in a risk-averse banking environment.**
+**I spent 30 days testing this in a risk-averse regulated environment.**

 **It works.
 It's ready.
 The admins who adopt it first will win.**